Today (May 7, 2014): Review of COMO Parrot Cay, a spa heaven in the Caribbean (Turks & Caicos).

 - Amanyara definitely feels more exclusive (with fewer guests), has a marginally nicer beach (with sunset views), and has very impressive communal areas and accommodations.

-- Parrot Cay has better (and more) food IMHO, a better spa, and is within reach of more modest budgets (when staying at one of the rooms instead of villas).
+- COMO Parrot Cay has more delicious food (with larger portions), a better spa, and is within reach of more modest budgets (when staying at one of the rooms instead of villas).

 BEST TIME TO VISIT